meatball133/crystal/concepts/array/about.md

 ## Empty Arrays

-When creating an empty array, so can the compiler not infer which type the array is built of.
+When creating an empty array, can the compiler not infer which type the array is built of.
 Therefore, you need to specify the type of the array.
 This can be done by either specifying the type of the array or by using the `of` keyword.
 Or by using the array initializer syntax, which is: `Array(T).new`.